 Early Warning Signs of Groundwater Flooding

 Flooding is a serious problem for many people in the UK during Autumn.
-When rivers rise unexpectedly and overflow their banks, they can flood houses.
+When rivers rise unexpectedly and overflow their banks, they can flood houses—this is known as river flooding, which is distinct from groundwater flooding.
 Rainwater can also reach the coast via storm drains and cause coastal floods.

 • Groundwater flooding can affect any type of building, seeping through foundation cracks and causing damage.